Optimizing your practice

 • Manage taxes or capital gains efficiently.

-Advisors can make more time for the interpersonal client experience their clients value by integrating robo services and automating portions of the client experience.
+Advisors can make more time for the interpersonal experience their clients value by integrating robo services and automating portions of the client experience.
 This will leave advisors with more time for enhancing their personal relationships.

 Putting into practice